 By now, I’m sure you’ve heard of bitcoin, the 800-pound gorilla of cryptocurrencies that investors and other wide-eyed enthusiasts just keep buying.
 Some businesses now accept bitcoin as legal tender for goods and services.
 The hope is that every business will eventually follow suit.
 That's the whole point that drove its creation in 2009.

-Today, the popular digital currency is worth over $6,000 per coin, according to CoinDesk, and has about $100 billion in total value.
+Today, the popular digital currency is worth over $11,000 per coin, according to CoinDesk, and has about $117 billion in total value by market cap.
 Wow, indeed.

 Bitcoin Hits the Wall

-But this year, bitcoin became a victim of its own success: The capacity of the bitcoin network simply hit a wall.
+But in late 2017, bitcoin became a victim of its own success: The capacity of the bitcoin network simply hit a wall.
 With so many people buying and using the coin, the bitcoin folks couldn’t keep up with the volume of transactions.
 As a result, fees soared, and some users had to wait days to get their transactions confirmed.
 Usage and demand dried up as both investors and businesses fled.

-Then, on August 1 of this year, the bitcoin brainiacs (i.e. computer scientists, software developers, and “crowd miners”) decided to stick a fork and knife in bitcoin to slice off a meaty piece of the older technology.
+Then, on August 1 of the same year, the bitcoin brainiacs (i.e. computer scientists, software developers, and “crowd miners”) decided to stick a fork and knife in bitcoin to slice off a meaty piece of the older technology.
 They created a twin for the cryptocurrency: bitcoin cash.